gfassero/HIERO/lexicon.md

    |רעה|friend|tendent (a friend, who attends to another)|
    |מרעה|pasture|tendage (like pasturage or herbage)|

-### Treat Hebrew and Aramaic vocabulary as a single lexicon
+## Treat Hebrew and Aramaic vocabulary as a single lexicon
 Hebrew and Aramaic cognates should be represented by the same English root.

-# Reviewing the Lexicon
-The English lexicon is the most important part of HIERO—and the part that has taken the most time by far to develop.
-Because of this, I am not ready to post the entire lexicon online.
-Instead, I offer a [complete glossary](read/glossary.html) generated by HIERO, listing each Hebrew root word, its frequency (excluding proper noun instances), its corresponding English root from the lexicon, and some information about the root.

-If you want to learn more about the lexicon, you can [read about the lexicon’s XML code](technical.md#english-lexicon) or review [an excerpt from the lexicon code here](resource%20samples/multilex_EXCERPT.xml).

 # Exceptions to the Root-for-Root Parameter
 This section lists all exceptions to the root-for-root parameter.
 The etymologies of these words are so uncertain or interwoven that applying the root-for-root translation parameter seems impossible.
 I allow exceptions for them because they are function words that do not seem generally to indicate significant word choices.
 In the lexicon, these exceptions are marked in gray ![light silver](https://placehold.co/15x15/d8d8d8/d8d8d8.png).